ISMAIL-54/OverTheWire-challenges/Bandit.md

 ------------------------------------------------------------------
 ### Level 8 &rarr; Level 9
-The password in a file in the home directory named **data.txt**, the file contains many lines but the password is the only line of text that appears only once.
+The password is in a file in the home directory named **data.txt**, the file contains many lines but the password is the only line of text that appears only once.
 I therefore sorted the file in ascending alphabetical order, then printed only the unique lines, obtaining an output of a single line containing the password:

 ![bandit8](/Img/Bandit/bandit08.png)